Palakis/esphome-native-hdmi-cec/README.md

         data: [0x36]
 ```

-> More button examples can be found further down.
+> More button examples in the advanced EHPHome configuration example below.

 ---